NHS-NGS/GeL2MDT/INSTALLATION.md

 The DAILY_UPDATE.sh script is a wrapper for running run_batch_update.py which could be added to your cronjobs and run every day.

+### 8) Running GeL2MDT website

+To create a superuser, please run the following and follow the prompts:

+      python manage.py createsuperuser

+To view the GeL2MDT website locally please run the following command and enter your credentials:

+      python manage.py runserver

+To deploy the website a webserver such as Apache/Nginx, please look up documentation for those tools.